Frisle/Organizer-and-time-manager/README.md

 Input "-new" and write a new note.
 Write your "tag" after it if needed.

-Input "-cls" to clear the console.
+Input "-cls" to clean the console.

 Input "-sh" to search the notes by key word
 Search notes by key-words in body of a note.